aws-samples/redshift-immersionday-labs/lab5/README.md

 	![](../images/crawler_7_clickstream.png)
 	1. Once the Crawler has completed its run, you will see two new tables in the Glue Catalog. https://console.aws.amazon.com/glue/home?#catalog:tab=tables
 	![](../images/crawler_8_clickstream.png)
-	1. Click on the *uservisits_parquet1* table, notice the recordCount of 2.87 billion.
+	1. Click on the *uservisits_parquet1* table.
+Notice the recordCount of 2.87 billion.
 	![](../images/crawler_9_clickstream.png)
-	1. Navigate back to the Glue Catalog and click on the *uservisits_csv* table, notice the column names have not been set.
+	1. Navigate back to the Glue Catalog https://console.aws.amazon.com/glue/home?#catalog:tab=tables.
+Click on the *uservisits_csv* table.
+Notice the column names have not been set.
 	![](../images/crawler_10_clickstream.png)
 	1. Click on *Edit Schema* and enter the column names as follows and click *Save*.
 	![](../images/crawler_11_clickstream.png)